andrewluetgers/ngEventRegistry/README.md

 This approach also provides the ability to register an event along with a an "argSpec" function or set of functions that enforce what values can be broadcast.
-This validation is pass-through by default but can used to ensure program correctness as needed.
+This validation is pass-through by default but can be used to ensure program correctness as needed.

 an arg spec looks like this.